 We now have incontrovertible evidence linking adverse childhood experiences and chronic illness.
 If you’ve experienced any kind of trauma in childhood and have a chronic disease this post will give you insights.
-And if these resonate you’ll find links at the bottom to other posts suggesting how to work with your health condition(s) by addressing the effects of trauma, even if it happened decades in the past.
+And if these resonate here are some approaches working with your health condition(s) by addressing the effects of trauma, even if events happened far in the past.

 ACEs make it likely a person will have at least one physical, one emotional AND one developmental symptom and have a significantly higher need for health and medical care, including emergency care and hospitalizations.

 ACEs show, with remarkable clarity, that different types of trauma in early life are important risk factors for poor health in adulthood, including autoimmune and other chronic diseases of all kinds (6)learn more on the ACE website; see findings grouped by category on the CDC’s website.

 Links between adverse childhood experiences and chronic illness are what I mainly focus on in this blog and post.

 The higher our ACE scores, which I’ll introduce below, the greater our risk of developing a chronic health condition.